Probing holography in $p$-adic CFT

-However, a $p$-adic BTZ black hole cannot be formulated in a similar way.
-Although in \cite{Edge}, Gubser et al. proposed to use edge length dynamics to formulate ``gravity'' (beyond linearized) on Bruhat Tits trees, one cannot realize a BTZ black hole from this ``gravity'', because large diffeomorphisms were not included there, and the potential 1-cycle in a would-be $p$-adic BTZ black hole makes it topologically different from a Bruhat-Tits tree.
+Similarly, a $p$-adic BTZ black hole can also be formulated by solving classical equations of motion.
+In \cite{Edge}, Gubser et al. proposed to use edge length dynamics to formulate ``gravity'' (beyond linearized regime) on Bruhat-Tits trees, and even though large diffeomorphisms were seemingly not included there, this ``gravity'' does result in BTZ black holes with non-uniform lengths, incorporating topological changes by the 1-cycle.
+Their idea has been generalized to weighted graphs \cite{bai2020sum,huang2020bounds}.

-Therefore, we review the $p$-adic BTZ black hole constructed by \textit{Schottky uniformization} proposed in \cite{Caltech}, in which it is a quotient of the Bruhat-Tits tree (analogue of the zero-temperature AdS$_3$), similar to the construction of a regular Euclidean BTZ black hole \cite{BTZasQuotient}.
+However, to avoid technicalities above, we choose to review the $p$-adic BTZ black hole constructed instead by \textit{Schottky uniformization} as proposed in \cite{Caltech}, in which the black hole is a quotient of the Bruhat-Tits tree (analogue of the zero-temperature AdS$_3$), similar to the construction of a regular Euclidean BTZ black hole \cite{BTZasQuotient}.

-In Euclidean AdS$_3$/CFT$_2$ at zero temperature, the bulk is identified with the hyperbolic space $\mathbb{H}^3$ and the boundary is the {\it sphere at infinity} $S^2_{\infty}$, on which its conformal group is $PSL(2,\mathbb{C})$, same as the isometry group of $\mathbb{H}^3$. \textit{Schottky uniformization} provides us a way to construct higher genus elliptic curves on the conformal boundary.
+In Euclidean AdS$_3$/CFT$_2$ at zero temperature, the bulk is identified with the hyperbolic space $\mathbb{H}^3$ and the boundary is the \textit{sphere at infinity} $S^2_{\infty}$, on which its conformal group is $PSL(2,\mathbb{C})$, same as the isometry group of $\mathbb{H}^3$. \textit{Schottky uniformization} provides us with a way to construct elliptic curves of higher genus on the conformal boundary.
 In this complex case, a genus-1 closed curve corresponds to $T^2$ torus and the solid torus bulk is topologically equivalent to the BTZ black hole.
-Generally for a genus-$n$ curve, \textit{Schottky uniformization} starts from picking a $PSL(2,\mathbb{C})$ discrete subgroup called \textit{Schottky group} $\Gamma$ with $n$ generators $\{\gamma_1,\cdots,\gamma_n\}$.
+Generally for a genus-$n$ curve, \textit{Schottky uniformization} starts by picking a discrete $PSL(2,\mathbb{C})$ subgroup called \textit{Schottky group} $\Gamma$ with $n$ generators $\{\gamma_1,\cdots,\gamma_n\}$.
 Each $\gamma_i$ has fixed points in $S^2_{\infty}$, and the genus-$n$ curve is constructed as $S^2_{\infty}/\Gamma$ after removing those fixed points.
 The authors in \cite{Caltech, MMPS} extended this procedure to construct the $p$-adic BTZ black hole, which we will review and follow.